Stand with Ukraine flag

 Subscribing to Shared Subscriptions

-In this tutorial, we will be connecting DEVICE non-persistent clients and using the Mosquitto client library, which can be installed using the following command:
+In this tutorial, we will be connecting DEVICE non-persistent clients and using the Mosquitto client library.
+For Ubuntu users, it can be installed using the following command:

 1